 Here a five of the best in Tokyo that you should definitely consider booking a room at!

-Don’t expect five star luxury, expect a capsule like you see above!
+Don’t expect five-star luxury, expect a capsule as you see above!
 That’s it!

 43. Four is an unlucky number